Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Phase space distribution of axinos

 \subsubsection{Higgsino NLSP (BM1)}

-In BM1, we assume that the reheating temperature is higher than the Higgsino mass.
-Axino freeze-in occurs via Higgs 2-body decay and Higgsino s- and t-channel scatterings.
+In the BM1 case, we assume that the reheating temperature is higher than the Higgs mass.
+Axino freeze-in occurs via Higgs 2-body decay, Higgsino $s$-channel scattering, and $t$-channel scattering.
 Among them, 2-body decay of $H_{L}$ is dominant due to the largest phase space factor, as we can see by comparing Eqs.~\eqref{eq:col-2body} and \eqref{eq:col-scat}.
-The left panel of Fig.~\ref{fig:dist-real} shows that the resultant phase space distribution (red solid) is similar to that of 2-body decay into axino and massive Higgsino (yellow solid) in the right panel of Fig.~\ref{fig:dist-process}.
+The left panel of Fig.~\ref{fig:dist-real} shows that the resultant phase space distribution (red solid) is similar to that of Higgs 2-body decay into the axino and massive Higgsino (yellow solid) in the right panel of Fig.~\ref{fig:dist-process}.

-\subsubsection{Wino NLSP with a high reheating temperature (BM2 with $M_{2} < T_{R}$)}
+\subsubsection{Wino NLSP with a high reheating temperature (BM2 with $M_{2} < T_{R} < \mu$)}

-In BM2, Higgsino is much heavier than wino.
-We also assume that $M_{2} \ll T_{R} \ll \mu$.
-The wino diagram in the right panel of Fig.~\ref{fig:diagram} implies that we have to consider wino scatterings as well as its 3-body decay, and have to figure out which process is dominant. \footnote{As shown in Table~\ref{tab:spectra}, $m_{H_u}^2$ at stop mass scale is negative.
-However, the mass term of $H_{u}$ is $m_{H_u}^2+|\mu|^2$, and it is positive at that scale.
-At the lower temperature where wino scattering and wino decay become important, {\it i.e.}, $T\sim M_2$, we assume that the lighter Higgs doublet can be regarded as massless.
-If we turn on the mass of the lighter Higgs doublet, {\it e.g.}, $m_{H_L}=125 \GeV$, the resultant phase space distribution of axinos becomes slightly colder, but it does not alter our conclusion.} The right panel of Fig.~\ref{fig:dist-real} compares the axino yields from wino scatterings (blue solid) and from 3-body decay (red solid).
+In the BM2 case, the Higgsino is much heavier than the wino.
+We also assume that $M_{2} < T_{R} < \mu$.
+The wino diagram in the right panel of Fig.~\ref{fig:diagram} implies that we have to consider wino scattering as well as its 3-body decay, and have to figure out which process is dominant. \footnote{As shown in Table~\ref{tab:spectra}, $m_{H_{u}}^2$ at the stop mass scale is negative.
+However, the mass term of $H_{u}$ is $m_{H_{u}}^2 + |\mu|^2$, and it is positive at that scale.
+At the lower temperature where wino decay and scattering become important, $T \sim M_{2}$, we assume that the lighter Higgs can be regarded as massless.
+If we turn on the mass of the lighter Higgs, {\it e.g.}, $m_{H_{L}} = 125 \GeV$, the resultant phase space distribution of axinos becomes slightly colder, but it does not alter our conclusion.} The right panel of Fig.~\ref{fig:dist-real} compares the axino yields from wino scattering (blue) and 3-body decay (red).
 Each yield is normalized by the yield from 3-body decay with a sufficiently high reheating temperature.
-We can see that for $M_{2} \ll T_{R}$, wino scatterings such as ${\widetilde W} + H_{L} \to \axino + H_{L}$ dominate axino production.
-Since the mass of intermediate Higgsino is much larger than the typical energy transfer, the scattering is effectively described by a dimension-5 operator, and therefore axinos are dominantly produced at the time of reheating, not at $T \simeq M_{2}$.
+We can see that for $M_{2} < 5 T_{R}$, wino scattering such as ${\widetilde W} + H_{L} \to \axino + H_{L}$ dominates axino production.
+Since the mass of the intermediate Higgsino is much larger than the typical energy transfer, scattering is effectively described by a dimension-5 operator, and therefore axinos are dominantly produced at the time of reheating, not at $T \simeq M_{2}$.